jguedes81/asian_niche-1/README.md

 Research compendium for d'Alpoim Guedes and Bocinsky *in review*
 ----------------------------------------------------------------

+**When using the code included in this research compendium, please cite *all* of the following:**

 d'Alpoim Guedes, Jade and R. Kyle Bocinsky.
 Climate change stimulated agricultural innovation and exchange across Asia.
 Submitted to *Nature*.

+d'Alpoim Guedes, Jade and R. Kyle Bocinsky.
+Research compendium for: *Climate change stimulated agricultural innovation and exchange across Asia*, as submitted to *Nature*.
+Version 0.9.0.
+Zenodo. <http://doi.org/10.5281/zenodo.580822>

+d'Alpoim Guedes, Jade and R. Kyle Bocinsky.
+Data output for: *Climate change stimulated agricultural innovation and exchange across Asia*, as submitted to *Nature*.
+Version 0.9.0.
+Zenodo. \[DOI URL HERE\]

 ### Compendium DOI: